DataDog/integrations-core/amazon_eks_anywhere/README.md

 The setup is exactly the same as for Kubernetes.
 To start collecting logs from all your containers, use your Datadog Agent [environment variables][8].

-Take also advantage of DaemonSets to [automatically deploy the Datadog Agent on all your nodes][9].
+Use DaemonSets to [automatically deploy the Datadog Agent on all of your nodes][9].

-Follow the [container log collection steps][10] to learn more about those environment variables and discover more advanced setup options.
+Follow the [container log collection instructions][10] to learn more about environment variables and advanced setup options.

 ## Troubleshooting